yezustheoneandonly/fullstack-mitarbeiterportal/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This project was created as part of further training to become a web developer.
 It was the final project of the Backend module.
 The prerequisite was to write an app or website that includes a fully functioning backend via Express and MongoDB.
+Duration: 4 days

 # Mitarbeiterportal